-- 4. Upon receipt of a submittal, the BCWMC engineer will review the submittal and prepare recommendations to the BCWMC or municipality.
-A memorandum describing each proposed project and the engineer's recommendations will be sent to the BCWMC approximately one week before each meeting.
-Note: the BCWMC engineer will send a letter with comments directly to the municipality and to the applicant for proposed projects that do not require review at the BCWMC meeting. - 5.
-The BCWMC will review and comment upon the submittal at its regularly scheduled meeting.
-The BCWMC will approve, conditionally approve, table, or reject the submittal.
-A letter with comments, including a list of deficiencies or required modifications, will be sent to the municipality and to the applicant.
-This step is not necessary for proposed projects approved by the BCWMC engineer. - 6.
+- a.
+For projects requiring board approval at a BCWMC meeting, a memorandum describing each proposed project and the engineer's recommendations will be sent to the BCWMC board of commissioners approximately one week before the meeting. - b.
+For projects not requiring board approval at a BCWMC meeting, the BCWMC engineer will send a letter with comments directly to the municipality and to the applicant. - 6.
+If requiring board approval at a BCWMC meeting, the board of commissioners will approve, conditionally approve, table, or reject the submittal.
+The BCWMC engineer will then send a letter with comments, including a list of deficiencies or required modifications, to the municipality and to the applicant. - 7.
 The applicant must provide a revised submittal addressing each deficiency, required modification, or comment.
-The final submittal must include a full size (24" x 36" or larger) and reduced size (11" x 17") set of final plans and an electronic copy (pdf) of final plans.
-A letter of approval will be sent to the municipality and to the applicant after comments have been satisfactorily addressed. - 7.
-The BCWMC engineer has 15 days to determine if an application is complete from the date that the signed application and proposed project documentation is received by the BCWMC engineer.
-The BCWMC engineer has 60 days to determine if an application is approved or send a letter with comments to the municipality and to the applicant. - 8.
+The BCWMC engineer will send a letter of approval to the municipality and to the applicant after comments have been satisfactorily addressed. - 8.
 Application approvals expire two years from the date of approval.
-Approved proposed projects not constructed within two years will require an additional application and approval. - 9.
-Emergency work performed by cities (utility repair, emergency traffic issues, health and safety issues, etc.) is exempt from initial BCWMC review.
+Approved proposed projects that do not begin construction within two years will require a new application and approval.
+Active applications expire two years from the date of the most recent BCWMC comments letter.
+If a response to BCWMC comments or final approval is not received for a proposed project within two years, a new application and approval will be required. - 9.
+Emergency work performed or approved by cities (utility repair, emergency traffic issues, health and safety issues, etc.) is exempt from initial BCWMC review.
 Cities shall inform the BCWMC regarding emergency work, as soon as practical, in cases that would have required an application under non-emergency conditions.
 To document the work, the appropriate application materials shall be provided to the BCWMC after construction and a return to non-emergency conditions.